 Moderate or mild COVID cases can, for instance, be managed well by adopting the proning technique and using machines like oxygen cylinders or concentrators, especially at a time when securing hospital access is quite difficult.

 Lying face down and breathing is called proning.
 As per the Ministry of Health and Family Welfare in India, proning is a medically accepted position to improve oxygenation and comfort.
-If the oxygen level drops below 94, an infected individual at home isolation can lie on their belly as the position improves ventilation, keeps the alveolar units open.
+If the normal oxygen level in human body drops below 94, an infected individual at home isolation can lie on their belly as the position improves ventilation, keeps the alveolar units open.

 - This exercise can be performed while sitting or lying down